Volunteer Opportunities

 • Live Exhibits Volunteer

 Aquarist assistants work behind the scenes, help care for the Aquarium’s diverse aquatic collection, and learn the basic routine maintenance of salt water and some freshwater exhibits.
 Duties include, but are not limited to: exhibit upkeep, animal feeding and training, husbandry, exhibit maintenance, and learning the ropes of aquarium systems and basic aquarium ecology.
-Volunteering in the Live Exhibits Department is one of our most highly sought after volunteer opportunities with a waitlist (approximately 1 year) to interview.
+Volunteering in the Live Exhibits Department is one of our most highly sought after volunteer opportunities with a waitlist to interview.

 Requirements